 Admission to the program in terms other than the fall is very uncommon because of the way courses are scheduled, and can only be approved on an individual basis.

 All applicants are automatically considered for a teaching or research assistantship, but funds are limited.
-We begin reviewing applications and making admission decisions in January.
+We begin reviewing applications and making admission decisions in late January.
 In order to secure a better chance of receiving an assistantship, we encourage you to submit your application by mid-December or early January.
 We continue reviewing applications received after this time period, but funding may no longer be available.